montadito

 burnt Basque cheesecake 2.0

-I’ve decided on just one more Spanish food post to end the year on a sweet note.
+Just one more Spanish food post to end the year on a sweet note.
 I’ve expounded on the history of this cheesecake in a previous post.
 This recipe, adapted from Spanish Sabores, is my favourite so far.
-With only 4 ingredients it’s incredibly easy to make, looks amazing and is just delicious!…… Continue reading burnt Basque cheesecake 2.0
+With only 4 ingredients it’s incredibly easy to make, looks amazing and is just delicious!
+Preheat your oven…… Continue reading burnt Basque cheesecake 2.0

 seafood on the Iberian Peninsula